-To summarize the above, imagine an individual's free will as an autonomous force.
+To summarize the above, imagine an individual's free will as a force independent of the universe.
 This exists separately from the universe's space-time, or at least it's not dependent upon or caused by it.
+The universe is simply one framework where these are selected, hence it's not that we "need" it to enact them.
 Let's suppose a person's choices are not random with respect to his desires (only with respect to the universe - i.e. he will choose something based on what he wishes, but the universe cannot predict this choice), and that therefore if the universe "resets" he would make the same choices if the same exact conditions were recreated (perhaps a little like the past being set in stone).

 A man wanting to say "apple" in one language would use one set of sounds vs those for a different language.
 But the "source" would always be his intent to say "apple".
 Similarly, a person's choices would be the same if the universe were to "reset" and recreate the circumstances in every detail - or else his choice would be inconsistent with...his own choice.
 This "source" means that depending on the "model" of reality (i.e. if the universe were different), he would have different predictable choices (counterfactuals as well as reality).

 Then this person's free-will "force" is random (unpredictable) but logical, just like the random sequence of an irrational number such as the square root of 2.
 Similar stochastic (random) models for an interpretation of Quantum Mechanics (e.g. rGRWf) show that the universe can logically exist with randomness and unpredictability.
 From this we can say that, just as this free will "force" can logically and rationally exist, having been brought about either by another force or on its own, then so could God have.